 New Sources of Income

-If you have received income from any new source during the previous tax year, which covers the period 6 April 2016 – 5 April 2017, these need to be declared by 5 October 2017.
+If you have received income from any new source during the previous tax year, which covers the period 6 April 2017 – 5 April 2018, these should have been declared by 5 October 2018.
 Aside from new business ventures, new sources of income may include:

 - Income from self-employment trading

 - Foreign dividends

 If not already declared, this should be done as a matter of urgency.